 In yoga therapy, both Ahimsa and Satya are closely related.
 Sometimes, to practice Ahimsa (respecting our body) means to practice Satya (accepting the truth) too.
 For example, we must first be honest regarding our body’s limitations.
 Then we can make the right decisions about how we treat ourselves.

 Accepting the truth also involves acknowledging that our bodies and minds are constantly changing.
 One day, we may be flexible enough to achieve the full splits.
 However, another day, our hamstrings could have excess tightness, preventing us from doing the posture.
+Explore your yoga postures with a sense of non-judgment and accept the truth of your own limitations in every practice.

 If you can accept that there will be ups and downs in your practice, like in daily life, you’ll be able to connect to your true self, making finding peace within much easier.
 So to practice Satya in your daily practice, set the intention to honor and accept how your body and mind are feeling on that particular day.